-- 5. Clear the Use Router as DHCP Server check box. - 6.
-Click the Apply button.

-7. (Optional) If this service is disabled and no other DHCP server is on your network, set your computer IP addresses manually so that the computers can access the router.
+- 5. Clear the Use Router as DHCP Server check box. - Click the Apply button.
+Your settings are saved. - 7.
+(Optional) If this service is disabled and no other DHCP server is on your network, set your computer IP addresses manually so that the computers can access the router.